carriejv/technician/README.md

 A middleware source is a `ConfigSource` that wraps a lower-level source and transforms its outputs.

-Technician provides two middleware sources out of the box, `Aliaser` and `Interpreter`.
+Technician provides three middleware sources out of the box, `Aliaser`, `Interpreter`, and `Upleveler`.

 ### Aliases